mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 ALTER DATABASE paperlessdb OWNER TO paperless;
 ```
-Now we can restart our services
+4. Now we can restart our services
 ```  shell
 systemctl start paperless-consumer paperless-webserver paperless-scheduler
 ```
-Make sure to backup everything in case something goes wrong.